 Vice President Emeritus for Student Affairs, Virginia Tech Edward Spencer earned the title of Vice President Emeritus for Student Affairs at Virginia Tech when he retired in 2012 after a 42-year career in student affairs administration at Virginia Tech and at the University of Delaware.
 He holds a Ph.D. and an M.A. in social psychology from Delaware, an M.A. in student personnel administration in higher education from Syracuse, and a B.A. in psychology from the University of Rochester.
 He has received numerous professional and community awards and served on a variety of boards and committees.
 In retirement, he serves locally as chairman of the board of directors of Warm Hearth, Inc. and as vice president of the Sojourn Center Board.
 He does occasional consulting for other colleges and universities.
 Most importantly, he is grandfather to Quin and Brandon Spencer who live just three blocks away from him in Blacksburg.
 “Through the difficult deaths of family members and friends, I have grown to appreciate the tremendous difference a hospice house can make in the final days of life, both for the individual and for his/her family and caregivers.
 Likewise, the fact that Virginia has only 10 licensed hospice houses while North Carolina has 41, has made it clear to me that we have a void that must be filled!”

-Palliative Nurse Specialist LewisGale Hospital Montgomery Nicole Thompson has been a Registered Nurse for over 27 years.
+Palliative Nurse Specialist LewisGale Hospital Montgomery, Nicole Thompson has been a Registered Nurse for over 27 years.
 22 of those years were spent working as an ICU nurse at Carilion Roanoke Memorial Hospital, and the last 5 years she worked as a Nurse Case Manager for Carilion Hospice in the New River Valley.
 Most recently, Nicole has taken on the role of Palliative Nurse Specialist at LewisGale Hospital Montgomery, where she serves as a consultant for those with serious and chronic illnesses, advocating for a focus on comfort and quality of life.
 Promoting and facilitating difficult conversations with patients, families and the Interdisciplinary Team regarding goals of care, as the Palliative Nurse Specialist, Nicole is available to provide an extra layer of support to those facing life limiting or life threatening illnesses.
 Nicole graduated with an Associate’s Degree in Nursing from Jefferson College in 1993, then received a Bachelor of Science in Nursing in 1997 from Virginia Commonwealth University.
+She completed her Master’s of Science in Palliative Care from the University of Maryland, Baltimore in December, 2023.
 Throughout her career, Nicole has attained 3 specialty certifications, currently maintaining that of Certified Hospice and Palliative Nurse (CHPN).
 A Christiansburg native, Nicole is an active member of her local church, Faith Missionary Baptist.
 She and her husband Greg are blessed with their blended family of 5 very busy high school and college age children.
 “As a hospice and now palliative nurse, I have walked alongside many patients and families through their end-of-life journey.
 While this road is often difficult, the support and education provided by the hospice team can make an immeasurable impact and yet is so underutilized.
 My passion is to bring the expertise and compassion of dedicated hospice professionals to more and more folks across the New River Valley.
 For this reason, it is my honor to serve on the board of Sojourn Center and I look forward to seeing the hospice house’s establishment.”

 “Never doubt that a small group of thoughtful, committed citizens can change the world; indeed it’s the only thing that ever has.”